 How to Apply

-Please apply by sending your CV and cover letter to Nathan Randall at firstname.lastname@example.org by midnight, April 8, 2018.
+Please apply by completing and sending the Job Application (PDF) form along with your CV to Nathan Randall at firstname.lastname@example.org by midnight, November 2, 2018.
 Identify which position(s) you are applying for in the subject of the email.
 Clarifying questions are welcome.
-All applicants will be contacted to be informed of their status with regards to this position.
+We thank all applicants; however, will only be contacting those who are successful for interviews.